 Objectives: We evaluated the efficacy of skills training designed to increase female condom use among women.
 Methods: We conducted a randomized controlled trial of 409 women, recruited from family planning clinics in northern California, who were randomly assigned to the experimental 4-session female condom skills training intervention or the comparison 4-session women's general health promotion intervention.
 Participants received condom use instructions at baseline and male and female condoms during the study.
 They completed audio computer-assisted self-interviews at baseline and at 3 and 6 months.
 Results: At 3 and 6 months, women in the experimental group were more likely than those in the comparison group to have used the female condom at least once in the prior 3 months.
-The increase in the percentage of sexual acts protected by female condoms from baseline to the 6-month follow-up was greater for the experimental group.
-The percentage of sexual acts during which any condom was employed was higher in the experimental group at 6 months.
+The increase in the percentage of sexual acts protected by female condoms from baseline to the 6-month follow-up was greater for the experimental group at 6 months.
 There were no group differences in male condom use.
 Conclusions: Outcomes suggest that skills training can increase female condom use and protected sexual acts without reducing male condom use among women.